fastforwardlabs/micha_at_strata/presentation.md

 ???

-- All this is well and good, we care about the future!
+- all this is predicated that we have some understanding of future needs and future methods
 - we've all read scifi and wanted that world (unless you read dystopian stuff)
+- let's look at how well we've done at this in the past... (lead-in)

 ---